oracle-livelabs/apex/ai-interactive-report-lab/lab-1-create-a-scm-application/lab-1-create-a-scm-application.md

     ![Click Create Application](images/get-image.png)

-## Task 3: Review the Application Shell and Seeded SCM Objects
+## Task 3: Review the Database Objects

 This task gives you context for the rest of the workshop.
 You will review the application home page created in Task 2 and confirm that the SCM objects needed for replenishment reporting were installed successfully.